2020 Azerbaijani protests

 The 2020 Azerbaijani protests, also known within Azerbaijan as the Karabakh March (Qarabağ yürüşü), were series of civil protests from 12 to 15 July in various cities and towns in Azerbaijan.
-They erupted within the framework of the Armenian–Azerbaijani border clashes, and the protestors demanded full-scale war with Armenia over the Nagorno-Karabakh conflict.
+They erupted during the Armenian–Azerbaijani border clashes, with the protestors demanding full-scale war with Armenia over the Nagorno-Karabakh conflict.

 Initial protests erupted on 12 July, in Gobu, where the Azerbaijani refugees of the First Nagorno-Karabakh War live.
 Though the local police initially appealed to the crowd to disperse, the crowd ignored them.
 The Rapid Police Unit (RPU) then intervened and dispersed the protestors, numbering around 700 to 800 people, in the early hours of 13 July.
 On 14 July, after the deaths of Major General Polad Hashimov and Colonel Ilgar Mirzayev during the border clashes with Armenia, about 30 to 50 thousand people, calling for the end of the COVID-19 pandemic-related quarantine, war against Armenia, country-wide mobilisation and the resignation of Najmeddin Sadikov, the chief of general staff of the Azerbaijani Armed Forces, demonstrated in Baku, the capital of Azerbaijan and Sumgayit, with smaller rallies in support of the military in other cities around Azerbaijan.
 After the initial demonstrations, a smaller group stormed the Parliament building, protesting the government's inaction, though security forces later evicted them.
 Subsequent clashes between the demonstrators and security forces resulted in seven police officers being injured, and several cars being damaged.
 The seemingly impromptu rally lasted well into the early hours of 15 July.
 It was the largest demonstration in Azerbaijan in years.